travelgateX/documentation-site/content/hotel-x/reference/_index.md

 {{% alert theme="info" %}}In GraphQL, `!` indicates mandatory fields that must be included in your queries.
 For more information about GraphQL, check out our <a href="https://docs.travelgatex.com/learning-graphql/">Learning GraphQL guides</a>.{{% /alert %}}

+{{% alert theme="warning" %}}Keep in mind that it's important to use the correct Headers.
+If you wish to use test headers, insert `"Authorization":"Apikey q8ggxpoVDW76Kw918hwnnRvxlZmAP2QZ"`
+{{% /alert %}}

 {{%custom-children%}}